|

 O’Keefe (Catfish on drums) who was just as exciting,

 I was now hooked on this new Rock and Roll Music.
+There was Music all around, Mum loved Music and

 was a pretty good Jazz Singer.
 Mum used to take me to the Tivoli